rajilesh/dev-notebook/README.md

 - No ads
 - No external servers for core features

 All data stays on your device.
-AI features are optional and user controlled.
+AI features are optional and fully user controlled.

 ---